ARHPA/medical-image-segmentation/README.md

 In this figure, the tumor (pink thick line) is close to the stomach (red thick line).
 High doses of radiation are directed to the tumor while avoiding the stomach.
 The dose levels are represented by the rainbow of outlines, with higher doses represented by red and lower doses represented by green.

-However, this task presents challenges, especially in cancer detection, which can be difficult even for experts.
-Given the sensitivity and importance of this field, failing to detect cancer in a patient can lead to significant problems.
-On the other hand, incorrectly diagnosing someone with cancer can also cause substantial distress for the patient and their family.
+However, this task presents challenges, which can be difficult even for experts.
+Given the sensitivity and importance of this field, failing to detect stomach in a patient can lead to significant problems.
 Our model needs to meet the following criteria:

 * High accuracy is essential, even if it sacrifices speed.